Sabeena Ahmed with Nurse Mary Candy Lou

 Faisal and I were completely overwhelmed when we were told about the Tora Women’s Group who live in the garbage collectors area of Cairo and produce the bags as a means of empowerment and sustainable income.

-Inspired by this simple act of humanity we decided to set up The Little Fair Trade Shop and dedicate our efforts to trade justice.
+Inspired by this simple act of humanity we decided to purchase the butterfly bags as our first fair trade products for The Little Fair Trade Shop and dedicate our efforts to trade justice.

 The Little Fair Trade Shop began its maiden retail voyage at the Dubai Flea Market, September 2008.